Quickly Understand OSHA's New Chemical Labeling Rules

 Keep Your Workers Informed & Safe

 Introduction to HazCom 2012

-Around the world, many countries are already using the Globally Harmonized System (GHS) from the United Nations as a way to classify and label hazardous chemicals.
+Around the world, many countries use the United Nations’ Globally Harmonized System (GHS) to classify and label hazardous chemicals.
 In the United States, OSHA used this system as the basis for a major rewrite of the Hazard Communication Standards.
-The old "Right To Know" rules are on the way out; HazCom 2012 gives workers a "Right To Understand."
+The old “Right To Know” rules are done; HazCom 2012 gives workers a “Right To Understand.”

-The old, confusing Material Safety Data Sheet (MSDS), with a different format from every chemical supplier, is gone.
-Now you'll see information in a consistent, 16-section Safety Data Sheet (SDS).
-Labels are simpler, too; every chemical label will have the same six parts, from Product Identifiers to Supplier Information, and each hazard will be identified with a bold, recognizable symbol in a red diamond.
+Container labels are simpler, too; every chemical label will have the same six parts, from Product Identifiers to Supplier Information.
+The new labels identify each type of hazard with a bold, recognizable symbol in a red diamond.

 This guide explains the new rules, as well as how to read the new SDS, and how to use that information to create compliant labels.